Page shortcuts & links:

 a) With the card in the PC check that the card is Formatted with ‘FAT-32’ & the sector size is set to ‘Default’.
 If the card is Not FAT-32, then Re-Format.

-b) The DVR should not be switched off, or the memory card removed from the DVR, when recording is active as this can create corrupted files.
+b) The DVL/DVR should not be switched off, or the memory card removed from the unit, when recording is active as this can create corrupted files.

 Use the PC, ScanDisk utility, set to 'Fix errors automatically', to check for errors on the memory card.